Alfresco/docs-alfresco/content-services/latest/using/share/content/rules.md

 Selecting an individual rule in this list displays its details on the right side of the page.

-See [Troubleshooting rules and actions](https://docs.alfresco.com/6.2/concepts/troubleshooting-type.html) for information about resolving problems with rules.
+See [Troubleshooting rules and actions](TODO:https://docs.alfresco.com/6.2/concepts/troubleshooting-type.html) for information about resolving problems with rules.

-#### Adding to a set of rules
+### Adding to a set of rules {#addtosetofrules}

 A set of rules can include any number of individual rules, and you can add new rules to a folder as you need.